Meowlan/cubos/README.md

 please dont judge my hideous code

 ### todo
-- A* algorithm to calculate the perfect amount of required moves to bring the package to the goal.
+- algorithm to calculate the perfect amount of required moves to bring the package to the goal.
 - reset button
 - [highscore]
 - better ui